stresearch/xfr/README.md

 > This product contains or makes use of the following data made available by the Intelligence Advanced Research Projects Activity (IARPA): IARPA Janus Benchmark C (IJB-C) data detailed at [Face Challenges homepage](https://www.nist.gov/programs-projects/face-challenges).

+The following notice covers the face detector bundled with this distribution.

+The face detector was originally trained by University of Massachusetts, Amherst and converted to PyTorch by the authors.
+If you use this software, please consider citing:

+H. Jiang and E. Learned-Miller, "Face Detection with the Faster R-CNN" in FG (IEEE Conference on Automatic Face and Gesture Recognition) 2017.

 # Acknowledgement